 External Improvements

-You told us youwould like to see the external walls cleaned and improved on Barry Avenue.
+You told us you would like to see the external walls cleaned and improved on Barry Avenue.

 Tackling Anti Social Behaviour

-At the Shape You Space event, you told us that drug dealing is a problem around the Ingol shops.
-We will work with community partners, the Neighbourhood Policing Team and teams across CGA to reduce the ASB.
+We will continue to work with tenants, community partners, the Neighbourhood Policing Team and teams across CGA to reduce the ASB.